2024-2025 Impact Report

 Growing Voices Through Policy Education

-The North Carolina Council on Developmental Disabilities (NCCDD) works to share information that helps people with intellectual or developmental disabilities (I/DD), their families, and leaders understand important issues.
+NCCDD works to share information that supports people with I/DD, their families, and leaders to understand important issues.
 NCCDD supports policies that help people with I/DD be included in their communities and connect with the people who support them.

 Click on the + symbol to the right of the section heading to view the sectionâs content.